 I didn’t have to wait for long.

-So far, it’s picture perfect!
+Great, so far it’s picture perfect.
 I really am impressed at how smooth Helzberg has made this whole program.

 Setting up an account does 2 things:

 1) It allows you to review your offer and watch the video of them opening your package (as you will soon see).